pablodecm/phd_thesis/src/102_chapter_2.md

-The latter approach is found to be the most accurate, given the many subtleties affecting the detector readout for a given set of generated particles, including possible particle decays and material interactions that can occur when the particle is travelling through the detector, the non-uniformity of the magnetic field and its effect on the particle trajectories, and the intricacy of the detector geometry and their electric response.
+The latter approach is found to be the most accurate, given the many subtleties affecting the detector readout for a given set of generated particles, including possible various particle decays and material interactions that can occur when the particle is travelling through the detector, the non-uniformity of the magnetic field and its effect on the particle trajectories, and the intricacy of the detector geometry and their electric response.
+All these effects can be accounted for, to a high degree of validity, in a simulator program considering the non-deterministic propagation of the particles produce through the detector volume.
+The propagation of each particle through magnetic and electric fields can often be treated independently though an stochastic chain of time steps, that can an any point branch out to produce new particles through decays and other secondary particle generating physical processes, so local energy deposits in the different detector structures can be recorded.
+After propagating all particles, the combination of all energy deposits in the detecting volumes can be used to produce realistic detector responses.

+The type of detector simulation is referred as *full simulation*, or *fullsim* for short, and it is carried out for CMS generated events using a custom implementation of the geometry, properties and response of the different detectors as well as the magnetic field details, heavily reusing components
-GEANT4 toolkit [-@Agostinelli:2002hh]
+GEANT4 toolkit [-@Agostinelli:2002hh] for the simulation
+of the passage of particles
+through matter.
+Additional modules are used to incorporate relevant modelling details such as the distribution of the interaction vertices in the interaction region, referred as *vertex smearing*, and the addition of particles coming from additional soft interactions in the same collision or from adjacent bunch crossings which can affect the detector readouts, denoted as *pileup mixing*.

 ### Event Reconstruction {#sec:event_reco}